Planning a trip to Serenity Falls Cabin in Eklutna? This public use cabin can be found at the end of the Eklunta Lakeside Trail in Eklutna, Alaska.

 The Serenity Falls Hut is very spacious and sleeps 13 people on wooden sleeping platforms.

-This cabin is a lot different from the other public use cabins in Alaska because it’s actually a multiple party public use hut and you can expect to share the hut with others.
+This cabin is a lot different from the other public use cabins in Alaska because it’s a multiple party public use hut and you can expect to share the hut with others.
 Each bunk costs $15 per night.

 The cabin is equipped with a wood heating stove that’ll get the cabin nice and cozy.
 You can also use the stove to heat up foil-covered breakfast burritos.